Ovidrel Syringe (Choriogonadotropin Alfa (Rch))

 These side effects occur relatively frequently and usually don’t require emergency care:

-- Local reactions at injection site (pain, redness, swelling)
+- Local reactions at the injection site such as pain, redness, or swelling

 - Headache